-With more than 200,000 security-related jobs open in the U.S. alone (and 1 million globally), a reasonably educated and experienced person stands a good chance of getting hired fairly quickly.
+With almost 314,000 security-related jobs open in the U.S. alone (and 3.5 million globally by 2021), a reasonably educated and experienced person stands a good chance of getting hired fairly quickly.
 Adding a security certification or two to your resume not only validates your skills, but it may get you noticed by a hiring manager or give you more leverage during salary negotiations.

 SANS training courses and events vary in format and price, but candidates can expect to pay around $5,800 to $6,610 for a training course.
 Although the price tag is high, many candidates recommend SANS training for its quality and depth as well as its usefulness in eventually achieving GIAC certification.
 SANS instructors are usually industry experts and/or full-time security practitioners, and invariably get glowing reviews from course attendees.